 You should have a clear idea of the way your money is moving through your possession.
 If your retirement account contribution is automatically deducted from your paycheck, then you need to understand that some of your money is headed toward one account, while the rest goes to another account.
 Pay attention to the way you add money to an emergency fund account, as well as additions to a joint household account, if you and your spouse separate your finances.

 Understand, too, the timing related to your cash flow.
-During the month of September, I made a critical cash flow error.
+Recently, I made a critical cash flow error.
 I forgot about my quarterly estimated tax payment.
 My mortgage payment and IRA contribution both come out on the same day.
 Most of the time, that’s not a problem.
 However, it became a problem when my quarterly tax payment came out the same day — and my car loan payment came out a day later.

 Setting up a plan for your money can be a great way to ensure that you have what you need, and that your money moves with purpose.
 However, you do need to pay attention, and set up a system that allows you to ensure that your cash flow remains positive.